 Cottage Grove is a tiny town located in the state of Tennessee.
 With a population of 66 people and just one neighborhood, Cottage Grove is the 395th largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, Cottage Grove is generally considered to be a blue-collar town.
-35.29% of the Cottage Grove workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Cottage Grove is a blue-collar town, with 35.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cottage Grove is a town of transportation and shipping workers, service providers, and managers.
 There are especially a lot of people living in Cottage Grove who work in management occupations (23.53%), food service (11.76%), and healthcare suport services (11.76%).

 Because of many things, Cottage Grove is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Cottage Grove really has some of the features that families look for when choosing a good community to raise children.
 Is Cottage Grove perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.